julianmclain/chess-stats/README.md

 ## Background
 I play a lot of games on Chess.com.
 The platform has good tools for analyzing each game, but the st I wanted a quick way to understand my stats.
 Chess.com gives you a lot of great tools for individual games, but there isn't much for larger trends

-first approach - represent each game as a eighth of a block, no modifications second approach -

 ## Installation
 Chess Stats is available on PyPI: